anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.1.1"></a>
 ## 7.4.1 In-scope and Out-of-Scope definition

-The scope of the security controls requirements maps to the scope of the CNTT reference architecture.
+The scope of the security controls requirements maps to the scope of the Reference Model architecture.

-The CNTT scope is shown below (as outlined in chapter 1 of the reference model): :
+The Reference Model scope is shown below (as outlined in chapter 1 of the reference model): :

 ![Image of ETSI NFV Mapping](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/figures/ch01_etsi_archi_mapping_v2.PNG)

 **Figure 7-1**: Mapping to ETSI NFV Architecture

-This means that the security of the CNTT requirements must cover the virtual resources (including the virtualisation layer), the hardware resources, and the VIM (Virtualised Infrastructure Manager).
+This means that the security of the Reference Model requirements must cover the virtual resources (including the virtualisation layer), the hardware resources, and the VIM (Virtualised Infrastructure Manager).

 There will be a different set of security requirements for each NFVi reference architecture.
 In this case, the first reference architecture is OpenStack.